 Page last updated: May 2018

-Next Routine Update due: June 2018
+Next Routine Update due: December 2018

 How the Charity continues to develop from small beginnings:

 - Lewis Barnes is also a Trustee of the Somerville Foundation, and was recently elected to the position of Deputy Chairman of that charity.
 With two Trustees now members of other charities, useful information and feedback to help with new legislation is being obtained.

 - We received a much needed donation of £10,000.00 from Alloy Wire Group at the start of the year

 - As at mid May we have completed 35 Grants totalling £46,107.

 - We were kindly invited to speak at the Loan Talk Annual Awards ceremony in London in January, and to receive the proceeds of a collection and silent auction held on the night.
 The event raised £1,380.00

 - We received the final payment of £7520.60 from Charter Court Financial Services in early January, for the funding raised for us as their Charity of the Year for 2016 which raised the total for the year (with Gift Aid) to just over £60,000.
 A truly exceptional amount, which has made a great difference to the work we have been able to do, and a very big thank you to them.

 - On completion of a grant on the 8th February, we completed over £500,000 made in grants since we started, with zero administration expenditure, every penny raised having been used to help the children.
 During the year we completed 102 Grants at a cost of £137,186.81, bringing the totals since inception to 512 Grants and £626,700 granted.